secretbosscode/telegram-stories-viewer-bot/README.md

 <p>To run this project locally, follow these steps:</p>

 - Install all dependencies (or run <code>./setup.sh</code>)

 ```shell
 yarn install
 ```

 - Configure Credentials:

-Set up your Telegram and userbot credentials in the configuration file
+Set up your Telegram and userbot credentials in the configuration file.
+Also, specify `BTC_WALLET_ADDRESS` with the Bitcoin address that will receive premium payments.

 - Start the bot:

 Launch the bot in development mode using:

 ```shell
 yarn dev
 ```